labithiotis/localez/readme.md

 `__(STRING, [OBJECT])`

-The library works by first retrieving exact match of string from the stored locale (which is loaded on launch), it then parses that string for `Types` which has `Options`
+The library works by first retrieving exact match of string from the stored locale (which is loaded on launch), next it converts that string to HashCode and looks for locale version.
+With that it then parses that string for `Types` which has `Options`.

 ##### Types